Make your money go further on your next holiday by heading to some of the world’s cheapest luxury destinations in 2020.

 Wondering what to do in Egypt?
-Start at Luxor and marvel at the Valley of the Kings and the Temple of Hapshetsut before heading to Cairo for the ubiquitous visit to the pyramids and a cruise along the Nile to Aswad.
+Start at Luxor and marvel at the Valley of the Kings and the Temple of Hatshepsut before heading to Cairo for the ubiquitous visit to the pyramids and a cruise along the Nile to Aswan.

 Hot Tip: When it comes to views of the Nile from your hotel room, The Fairmont can’t be beaten.

 Read Next: The Best Things to do in Egypt

 The capital, Vientiane is a laid-back French colonial gem, while UNESCO-heritage Luang Prabang takes the prize as being one of the most beautiful cities in the region.

 Stay in one of the burgeoning numbers of luxury properties and enjoy the relaxed pace of life and lush landscapes that make Laos such an appealing destination.